 In this tutorial we will explain how to create stunning "Iron Man" fan art in Photoshop using digital painting techniques.
-This tutorial will begin as a sketch and then show how to slowly build up your artwork to create realistic metallic objects.
+This tutorial will begin with a sketch, and then I'll show you how to slowly build up your artwork to create realistic metallic objects.
 We will then incorporate some photographic elements such as smoke and sparks to enhance the overall realism of the piece.
-Let's get started!

 When I have covered that, I then Fill in the selected area with a basic red.